When thinking about what to pack, please bear these things in mind:

-First off, our best advice would be to only bring what you really need – however you arrive, you’ll inevitably have to carry your stuff a fair distance to where you camp.
+- Only bring what you really need.
+However you arrive, you’ll inevitably have to carry your stuff a fair distance to where you camp.
 And as part of our Love Worthy Farm, Leave No Trace campaign we’d definitely encourage you to only bring things which you can take home – that includes everything, even your tent.

-For security reasons, all Glastonbury 2019 ticket holders will be subject to extra searches of their vehicles, their bags and their person at this year’s Festival.
+- Please be patient.
+For security reasons, all ticket holders will be subject to extra searches of their vehicles, their bags and their person at this year’s Festival.
 This will make entrance slower than in previous years.
-Please be patient if there are queues, and please cooperate with any security requests and all searches.
+Please cooperate with any security requests and all searches.

 What to bring

 - A reusable water bottle, to fill up from the free taps on site

 - A warm jumper (it can get cold at night)

 - Enough change of clothes in case you get wet

 - Medical info (if you have any allergies or medical conditions)

 - Medication if required (click here for the Festival’s prescribed medication policy)